Letters About Literature in Illinois FAQ Illinois Center for the Book

 Winners will be announced via an official press release through the Illinois Secretary of State's Office and will be published on the Illinois Center for the Book website.

 There will be one winner per competition level.
-Each winner will receive a $200 award.
-All will be recognized at an awards ceremony.
-Finalists, Semi-Finalists and Honorable Mentions will receive certificates that will be mailed to the teachers/librarians for entries received through the schools/libraries or mailed to the home for self-submitted entries.
-Teachers receive a $100 cash award for their school to purchase books for their school library and will also be recognized at the awards ceremony.
+Each winner will receive a cash award.
+Runners-up will receive certificates that will be mailed to the teachers/librarians for entries received through the schools/libraries or mailed to the home for self-submitted entries.
+Teachers of the winners receive a cartificate and a cash award for their school to purchase books for the school library.

 Is there a word limit for the letters?

-No, but it is suggested that your letters range from:
+No, but it is suggested that letters range from: